-This chapter describes the use of pgBackRest in combination with with AWS S3 or S3-compatible storage such as MinIO, Cloudian HyperStore or SwiftStack.
-It is not absolutely necessary to operate a Kubernetes on the AWS Cloud Platform.
-However, as with any cloud storage, the efficiency and therefore the duration of a backup depends on the connection.
+This chapter describes the use of pgBackRest in combination with AWS S3 or S3-compatible storage such as MinIO, Cloudian HyperStore, or SwiftStack.
+While it is not mandatory to operate Kubernetes on the AWS Cloud Platform, the efficiency and duration of a backup depend on the network connection to your storage provider.

 [global]